MyriadColors/repl-space-miner/README.md

 - **Command-Line Interface:** Interact with the game using a simulated terminal within Pygame.
 - **Procedural Generation:** The solar system, asteroid fields, and stations are procedurally generated.

+## Note

+The lore is not yet defined, and the game is still in development.
+The current focus is on building a solid foundation for the gameplay mechanics, so the specifics of locations, people and important events are not yet defined and will be changed throughout the development process.

 ## Installation

 1. **Clone the repository:**